Maetzi87/lovelace-mushroomic-upstream/docs/icon_styling.md

 | `shape_border`         | `none`                         | shorthand (width style color)  | Border around the icon shape |

 # 🧩 Overlay Icon - Options
 The overlay icon can be used for dual animations or static overlays.
-Overlay is yaml-only, all options are **template-aware**.
+Overlay is yaml-only, all variables are **template-aware** and optional.
 | YAML Options           | Default                      | Allowed Units / Formats        | Description |
 |------------------------|------------------------------|--------------------------------|-------------|
 | `overlay_icon`         | —*                         | any installed icon             | Overlay icon |